alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 by the Alfred Wegener Institute for Polar and Marine Research and the Center for Marine Environmental Sciences in Germany.^[PANGAEA,
 URL: <http://www.pangaea.de/>.]
-It is the data archive and distribution system for the World Data Centre for Marine Environmental Sciences (WDC-MARE) and the designated archive for the data publishing journal *Earth System Science Data*.
+It is the data archive and distribution system for the World Data Center for Marine Environmental Sciences (WDC-MARE) and the designated archive for the data publishing journal *Earth System Science Data*.